Charlotte County's tourism leaders want your thoughts

 “How do we bring the right tourists in?” is the question to ask, she said.

-To get the ball rolling, the county's tourism team is inviting the public, including business owners, to attend one of two industry focus groups on Nov.
-14 and Nov.
-15.
+To get the ball rolling, the county’s tourism team is inviting the public, including business owners, to attend one of two industry focus groups set for Nov.
+14 and 15.

-Also attending these sessions will be the county's consulting firm called Streetsense from Washington, D.C., which has experience in community development as well as marketing, Vestfall said.
+Also attending these sessions will be the county’s consulting firm, Streetsense, from Washington, D.C., which has experience in community development as well as marketing, Vestfall said.

 “We want to hear from everybody,” Vestfall said.
 “Hit us with the positive and the negative.”